 The following post has been sponsored by our partner, Upgrade Card.
 The analysis and opinions in the story are our own and may not reflect the views of Upgrade Card.
 Learn more about our editorial policy

 If you’re the kind of person who regularly carries a balance on your credit card, you know how quickly those interest charges can turn a once-manageable debt into something that feels insurmountable.

-The Upgrade Card wants to make it easier to manage your balances and pay them off.
+The Upgrade Visa® Card with Cash Rewards wants to make it easier to manage your balances and pay them off.
 By offering a line of credit with fixed monthly payments, the Upgrade Card is designed to let you make purchases when you need to without worrying about what kind of balance you’ll face at the end of the month.
 Instead, for each draw, you’ll make equal monthly payments until the end of your installment term.

 If you’re used to carrying large balances on credit cards and making minimum monthly payments, the Upgrade Card could change your entire relationship to credit – and save you a lot of money in interest in the process.